aniketkudale/events-api/README.md

   * Owner only

 ### Users & Authentication
-- Authentication will be ton using JWT/cookies
+- Authentication will be done using JWT/cookies
   * JWT and cookie should expire in 30 days
 - User registration
   * Register as a "user" or "publisher"